 The Thalkirchner Brücke (bridge) is very busy in the summer in particular: families stroll to the zoo, youngsters carry barbecues under their arm to the Flaucher (pebble beach) and it draws sports enthusiasts on their bikes further south of the Isar (river).
 The bridge at the Tierpark Hellabrunn (zoo) is, so to speak, a hub for everyone seeking relaxation – and and connects the most beautiful aspects of nature.

-On one side is the world's first geo-zoo with around 18,500 animals – it's not uncommon to sit by the Isar and hear a lion roaring or a monkey shouting.
-On the other side of the Isar, Munich's nature programme plays: passionate kayakers paddle along the Isarwehrkanal (canal), you can dive in at the Naturbad Maria Einsiedel (ecological outdoor swimming pool) and the Flosslände (raft launch) is the perfect place for bathing, surfing and camping. it is even the world's oldest river wave for surfers!
+On one side is the world's first geo-zoo with around 18,500 animals, it's not uncommon to sit by the Isar and hear a lion roaring or a monkey shouting.
+On the other side of the Isar, Munich's nature programme plays: passionate kayakers paddle along the Isarwehrkanal (canal), you can dive in at the Naturbad Maria Einsiedel (ecological outdoor swimming pool) and the Flosslände (raft launch) is the perfect place for bathing, surfing and camping.
+It is even the world's oldest river wave for surfers!
 The Thalkirchner Brücke must be the greenest place in Munich.